cloudfoundry/stratos/deploy/all-in-one/README.md

 https://localhost:4443

 If using a UAA, you will be presented with the Stratos Setup welcome screen - you will need to enter your UAA information to configure Stratos.
 Once complete, you will be able to login with your credentials.
-If you have configured the container to use a local user account instead of a UAA, log in with the credentials specified in the configuation file.
+If you have configured the container to use a local user account instead of a UAA, log in with the credentials specified in the configuration file.

 ## Persisting the Database